ren-jie-wu/cs2620/PS1/engineering_notebook.md

 [SERVER RESPONSE TO ('127.0.0.1', 57480)] {'action': 'list_accounts', 'status': 'success', 'data': {'accounts': ['bob'], 'page': 1, 'total_pages': 1}}
 ```

+### * Patch: Addition of a Background Thread to Listen to the Delivered Messages

+This is implemented through a `ChatClient.listen_for_messages` function in the `gui.py`.
+The function check the `self.running` status, which will be open when logging-in and closed when logging-out or account deleting.
+If it should be running, it will constantly listening to the server and print the received messages in the chat display box.

+### 7. GUI

+#### Key Features

+- [x] Login & Account Creation Screen
+- [x] Main Chat Window with Chat Display
+  - [x] Accounts Listing UI
+  - [x] Message Sending UI
+  - [x] Message Reading UI
+  - [x] Message Deleting UI
+  - [x] Account Deleting UI
+  - [x] Logout UI
+- [ ] Polishing UI Layout

+### 8. Restructuring the Codes as a Better Design

+#### Space for Improvement
+- [ ] Modularization & Encapsulation – Move each functionality into separate classes/modules.
+- [ ] Better Request Handling – Decouple request processing from network handling.
+- [ ] Abstract Protocol Layer – Allow easy switching from JSON to other wiring protocol.
+- [ ] Thread Safety & Scalability – Improve handling of concurrent clients.
+- [ ] Persistence Support – Abstract storage handling for easy migration to a database.

 ### Next Steps:
-0. Background thread to listen the delivered messages
-1. GUI
-2. Test coverage
+- [ ] Test coverage
-3. Second Protocol
+- [ ] Second Protocol
-4. Analysis of the two protocols (efficiency, scalability)
+- [ ] Analysis of the two protocols (efficiency, scalability)
-5. Documentation of the two protocols
+- [ ] Documentation of the two protocols

-- "Connection information may be specified as either a command-line option or in a configuration file."
+- [ ] Configuration files ("Connection information may be specified as either a command-line option or in a configuration file.")